teddycormier/Capstone/README.md

 Please email me at tcormier@mail.endicott.edu with the IP address range you will use to run the application so the server can grant you access.

 # NOTE
 This prototype was initially developed for compatibility with a standard 27-inch monitor.
 However, the current implementation lacks full support for smaller monitor displays regarding the viewport height (vh).
-For optimal user experience across various screen sizes, we recommend utilizing devices with screen dimensions similar to or larger than a 27-inch monitor until the necessary adjustments are made to accommodate smaller screens effectively.
+For optimal user experience across various screen sizes, it is recommended to utilize devices with screen dimensions similar to or larger than a 27-inch monitor until the necessary adjustments are made to accommodate smaller screens effectively.